bbauska/Trump-Grift/senate-expose-Trump.md

 what's right for the country.
 You're making them based on who's been generous to you as president.

-My colleagues, the White House has become a marketplace and the presidency a crooked family and the presidency a crooked family business.
+My colleagues, the White House has become a marketplace and the presidency a crooked family business.
-Every one of these transactions, the dozens we know about and the many more we surely don't, raises profound questions about the influence of foreign about the influence of foreign governments and the buying and selling of American and the buying and selling of American policy, American justice and American democracy
+Every one of these transactions, the dozens we know about and the many more we surely don't, raises profound questions about the influence of foreign governments and the buying and selling of America.
+And the buying and selling of American policy, American justice and American democracy itself.
-American justice and American democracy itself.

 Every single day this continues.
 Our democracy is weakened.
 Our institutions are compromised.
 The office of the presidency is degraded and the costs come out of your pocket.
 Out of your pocket.
 But here's the thing.
 The founders and their warning to